anonsaber/anonsaber.github.io/backup/Upgrading CentOS 7 to Stream 9.md

 Although CentOS 7/8/Stream-8 has already reached EOL, as the community distro of Red Hat Enterprise Linux, CentOS have long held an important position in the field of server operating systems.
+There is considerable debate over whether we should continue using CentOS.
+However, your CEO might just have a soft spot for CentOS.
+Hence, this post was born.

 >  [!IMPORTANT]
 > - **You must be sure that you have finished backing up of the important data before upgrading.**